vvictor10/PlacesSearch/README.md

 ### Configurable

 The app has been designed to support any user location, not just Austin, TX(default).
 The '_placessearch.properties_' file specifies the user's location in lat and long values and can be updated to reflect any location that is supported by the Foursquare API.
-So you can simulate the user experience in _New York, NY_ or _Austin, TX_ for example with simple tweaks to the lat/long values in the properties file.
+So you can simulate the user experience in _New York, NY_ or _Seattle, WA_ for example with simple tweaks to the lat/long values in the properties file.

 ### Libraries